fazibear/defql/README.md

 UserQuery.get_by_name("Ela", 4) # => {:ok, [%{...}, %{...}]}
 ```

-We can define common table for the whole xQuery module.
+We can also define common table for the whole module.
-_As well as specify certain table for certain function (as shown above)._

 ```elixir
 defmodule UserQuery do